How to Get Unstuck: Pinpointing the Lies that Hold you Back

 FEELING THE FUNK

-I am by no means a licensed professional.
-If you have a chronic mental illness, you may not find the help you need in this post.
+DISCLAIMER: I am by no means a licensed professional.
+If you have a chronic mental illness, please seek professional guidance.

 THE DEVIL IS, IN FACT, A LIAR